FABRIC FAQs - Get in touch for the best upholstery and furniture component supplies

-Here at Home Upholsterer, we are distributors for the leading Australian fabric houses including, Profile, Wortley & Charles Parsons.
+Here at Home Upholsterer, we are distributors for the leading Australian fabric houses including, Warwick, Profile, Zepel, James Dunlop, Wortley & Charles Parsons.
 Through our ‘Online Fabric Showroom’ you can view a selection of fabrics from these design houses, with the option to filter by brand, application, style and colour.
 These fabrics can be ordered online.
 Alternatively you can view the website for each fabric house (via our ‘Fabric Portal’), allowing you to browse their full range of fabrics.
 While these fabrics aren’t available to purchase directly through our website, you can price-check any current design from these companies via our ‘Fabric Price Check’ feature and place an order to be confirmed at a later date.
+If you are having trouble finding a brand or range online, you can contact us by phone or email for a price.
 If you would like to browse a range of fabrics in person, you can visit our Chester Hill showroom.
 Here we have swatches and design books from the leading fabric houses (please note we do not keep these fabrics in stock).
 In our showroom we also have a clearance and discontinued fabrics on display starting from as low as $8.00 per metre.

 You can contact us by phone or email to request fabric cuttings.
 Fabric cuttings are free of charge; however they are limited to a maximum of 5 per customer.
 If you have a large project and need more than 5 cuttings, please contact customer service and we will try to find a solution for you.
 Cutting lead time and availability are determined by the individual fabric houses and are out of our control.
 We do not supply cuttings of discontinued/clearance fabrics.